marcus-pham/master-automation-with-python/text.md

-use regular expression to search for text
+use regular expression to extract number